 Joseph Park draws inspiration from art historical painting, photography and sculpture.
 Through portraits, figures and still lives he creates prismatic works in their color and surface.
 Park received his MFA from California Institute of the Arts (Valencia, CA) and his BFA from Cornish College of the Arts (Seattle, WA).
 He has exhibited at the Gwanju Biennale (Gwanju, South Korea), Henry Art Gallery at the University of Washington (Seattle, WA), Seattle Art Museum (Seattle, WA), Portland Art Museum (Portland, OR), and Tacoma Art Museum (Tacoma, WA).
 His work is included in the collections of the Seattle Art Museum and the Tacoma Art Museum.

 Barbara Sternberger received her M.F.A. from the University of California at Irvine.
-She lives in Bellingham, Washington and is a part time lecturer and painting instructor at Western Washington University.
-Her recent solo exhibitions include Inner Passage at Linda Hodges Gallery (Seattle, 2015), Confluence at Elizabeth Leach Gallery (Portland, 2013), Musing at Elizabeth Leach Gallery (Portland, 2010), and Evidence (2008) at Elizabeth Leach Gallery.
-Her work has been featured in group exhibitions including Curator's Perspective (Whatcom Museum of Art, 2015), Elles (Seattle Art Museum Gallery, 2012), and Show of Hands: Northwest Women Artists 1880 - 2010 (Whatcom Museum of Art, 2010).
+She lives in Bellingham, Washington and is a part time painting instructor at Western Washington University.
+Her recent solo exhibitions include Holding Place at Linda Hodges Gallery (Seattle, WA, 2017), Invisible Presence at Elizabeth Leach Gallery (Portland, 2016) Inner Passage at Linda Hodges Gallery (Seattle, WA, 2015), Confluence at Elizabeth Leach Gallery (Portland, OR, 2013), Musing at Elizabeth Leach Gallery (Portland, OR, 2010), and Evidence at Elizabeth Leach Gallery (Portland, OR, 2008).
+Her work has been featured in group exhibitions including Curator's Perspective at the Whatcom Museum of Art (Bellingham, WA, 2015), Elles at the Seattle Art Museum Gallery (Seattle, WA, 2012), and Show of Hands: Northwest Women Artists 1880 - 2010 at the Whatcom Museum of Art (Bellingham, WA, 2010).